 15% of people take 70% of all flights, and over half don’t fly at all.

 The answer to health eating lies in defaults.
 An Oxford University study shows that simply putting healthy meals at the top of delivery app menus results in people ordering 200 fewer calories per meal.
-On the other hand, real world data shows that calorie labels on restaurant menus have virtually zero impact on behaviour.
+On the other hand, sales data shows that calorie labels on restaurant menus have virtually zero impact on behaviour.

 The UK wastes over 7 million tonnes of food annually, and a significant portion of that is food thrown away because it’s past the use by date.
 So the charity WRAP, in partnership with Ogilvy, introduced ‘days on date labels’ – a brain friendly labelling system that displays both the day and the date on the use by label.
 Although only in pilot stage, the concept has been rated well by consumers and shows promise for the future.